 The Media Settings section allows you to control how media is displayed on your site.
 To configure your media settings, do the following:

-Choose Settings > Media in the dashboard navigation menu …
+Click on Settings > Media in your WordPress dashboard menu …

 (WordPress Media Settings Screen)

 There are two main sections in this area: